jemin888/WILMIXPROJECTS/README.md

 and its Research business for marketting purpose.

-EMPID  for  WILMIXProjects   organization     is    WP0001
+EMPID  for  Wilmix   jemin  for   WILMIXProjects   organization     is    WP0001

 Role for the Software Projects is Open Source Project Leader / Project  Manager.